 - a.
 Community Roadway Improvements Phasing Requirements.
 The arterial improvements necessary to serve development of SP III shall be constructed in phases to maintain community levels of service as determined by MHCSD.
 The timing and extent of all project specific phased improvements of community roadways shall be determined as part of MHCSD Traffic Studies for all implementing projects. - b.
 County Funding and Participation Requirements.
 All implementing projects shall comply with the requirements of the San Joaquin County Traffic Impact Mitigation Fee Ordinance. - c.
 MHCSD/County Mitigation Offset Program.
 All implementing projects shall comply with the requirements of the MHCSD/County Mitigation Offset Program contained within the MHCSD Mountain House Transportation Improvement Fee Ordinance and Technical Report Dated March 19, 2000. - d.
 Community Participation.
-If warranted by the traffic monitoring program, or, if initiated by others, development within SP III shall participate to the extent of its fair share in the traffic studies and improvement measures for improvements not listed in Table 9.1: Trigger Points for Circulation Improvements, including the following: Byron Road (south of Grant Line Road), existing Grant Line Road (east of Byron Road), new Grant Line Road (realigned section east of Byron Road), grade separation at Grant Line Road crossing the Southern Pacific railroad tracks (City of Tracy), Middle Road extension (from Gold Rush City to Mountain House), (Cities of Lathrop and Tracy), Altamont Pass Road (Alameda County), Byron Highway (Contra Costa County).) - e.
+If warranted by the traffic monitoring program, or, if initiated by others, development within SP III shall participate to the extent of its fair share in the traffic studies and improvement measures for improvements not listed in Table 9.1: Trigger Points for Circulation Improvements, including the following: Byron Road (south of Grant Line Road), existing Grant Line Road (east of Byron Road), new Grant Line Road (realigned section east of Byron Road), grade separation at Grant Line Road crossing the Southern Pacific railroad tracks (City of Tracy), Middle Road extension (from Gold Rush City to Mountain House), (Cities of Lathrop and Tracy), Altamont Pass Road (Alameda County), Byron Highway (Contra Costa County). - e.
 Operation and Safety Improvements.
 Development within SP III shall, to the extent of its fair share, participate in upgrading pavement sections and/or safety improvements (e.g., standard pavement widths and paved shoulders) when it is determined by the County to be the primary new traffic contributor, on rural roads, including Bethany, Kelso, Hansen, Von Sosten, Reeve, and Middle Roads, and Tracy Boulevard where necessary to alleviate additional traffic caused by the project within the County. - f.
 MHCSD Construction Truck Requirements.
 All implementing projects shall comply with the requirements of the MHCSD Construction Truck Management Plan. - g.
 Grant Line Road.
 When Grant Line Road traffic reaches 5,000 Average Daily Trips (ADT), Grant Line Road (from Byron Road to I-580) shall be studied to determine whether it meets current road standards or has deficiencies not identified under previous model assumptions.
 The study shall be prepared by the MHCSD and approved by the County. - h.
 If Grant Line Village ever subdivides, they must comply with MHCSD Design Standards, affecting both landscape and transportation impacts.

-Arterial Intersections
+9.5 Arterial Intersections

 The Master Plan requires that safe intersections be provided through properly designed signalization and lane channelization at appropriate locations.
-New driveways and minor access points are prohibited on existing County Arterials.
-Existing driveways and access points may remain, but should be relocated if possible to meet the minimum spacing requirement.
+Intersections, driveways, and minor access points on existing County Arterials must be spaced at least 1/8 mile (660 feet) apart.
+Existing driveways and access points may remain, but should be relocated if possible, to meet the minimum spacing requirement.
+Proposed intersections, driveways, and minor access points that cannot achieve 1/8 mile (660 feet) spacing may be permitted as determined by a traffic study or other applicable study.
 No new building or increased traffic uses are allowed on existing access points.